PAST EVENTS

 L

-A commemorative lecture in Chicago on September 29, 2022, examined the events at Babyn Yar within the broader context of the Holocaust in the East.
+This commemorative lecture examined the events at Babyn Yar within the broader context of the Holocaust in the East.

 For details of the event follow the link below: